solita/solita.github.com/_posts/2023-01-03-xtdb-phoenix.md

 layout: post
 title: Using XTDB with Phoenix LiveView
 author: tatut
+excerpt: >
-excerpt: Immutable Datalog databases are often used in Clojure but other frameworks, like Phoenix LiveView, can benefit from them as well.
+  Immutable Datalog databases are often used in Clojure but other frameworks, like Phoenix LiveView, can benefit from them as well.
 tags:
  - Elixir
+ - Phoenix LiveView
  - Datalog
+ - Functional Programming
 ---

 Relational SQL databases are still the "de facto" choice for most new web applications these days,